In the grand scheme of being a Landlord, there are few things more painful than an eviction.

 - Is the amount owed worth pursuing?
-A claim will generally cost around $500, which includes the filing fees and having an attorney represent you.
-Also keep in mind that, after a judgment is obtained, a collection company will likely keep 40% of the funds collected as their fee.
+A claim will generally cost somewhere between $500-$1,000, which includes the filing fees and attorney representation.
+Also keep in mind that, after a judgment is obtained, a collection company will likely keep 35% of the funds collected as its fee.

 - Is the Tenant collectible?
 If the Tenant currently isn’t working, for example, receiving any payment on a judgment might be difficult.

 - Greater than $250 but less than $3,000 – Proceed with demand letter from a collection company we utilize and, if necessary, transfer to contingency-based collection.
 This action will also result in the debt being placed on their credit report.

 - Greater than $3,000 – We recommend proceeding with the damages hearing and getting the judgment.

 Once a judgment is awarded, we will send the judgment to our local collection company.
 This company offers very competitive rates and works on a contingency basis, meaning there is no cost unless money is collected.